rapidez/sentry/README.md

 SENTRY_VUE_INTEGRATION_REPLAY=true
 ```

-With this enabled you must make sure the `sentry-trace,baggage,traceparent` headers are allowed in you Magento's (and if applicable Rapidez') CORS config
+With this enabled you must make sure the `sentry-trace,baggage,traceparent` headers are allowed in your Magento (and if applicable Rapidez) CORS config

 Then in Magento make sure to enable "Tracing", "Performance tracking", and to set a "Traces sample rate" (0 is allowed)